 On August 26, 2023, Allameh Tabataba’i University dismissed two psychology professors, Ameneh Aali and Hamideh Khademi, for their support for students involved in the “Women, Life, Liberty” protest movement.

 The professors were notified of their dismissal via a phone call by the dean of the faculty of psychology and did not receive any other official notice.
 During the call, the dean reportedly informed them that they were being dismissed because of their previous support of student protesters.
 In an interview with Dideban Iran, Aali stated that she and Khandemi “signed the statements, accompanied the student sit-ins, and protested the suspension of the students.”
 Aali and Khandemi requested a written notice of their dismissals but were denied.

 Observers have reported that the pace at which professors have been dismissed from their positions accelerated in August 2023, ahead of the start of the new school year.

-Scholars at Risk is concerned by a university banning students for their peaceful exercise of their rights to freedom of expression – conduct which is protected by international human rights instruments including the Universal Declaration of Human Rights and the International Covenant on Civil and Political Rights, to which Iran is party to.
-Higher education authorities should refrain from such disciplinary actions and respect students’ exercise of the rights to freedom of expression.
-In addition to the harm to the immediate victims, disciplinary actions intended to deter or punish organized student expression undermine academic freedom and democratic society generally.
+Scholars at Risk is concerned about a higher education institution dismissing faculty members in retaliation for exercising their rights to freedom of expression and assembly.
+Higher education officials should respect scholars’ exercise of such rights and refrain from disciplinary actions that punish or deter nonviolent expressive activity.
+In addition to the harm to the immediate victims, disciplinary actions intended to deter or punish support for student protests on campus undermine academic freedom and democratic society generally.